harshvardhaniimi/personal-website/content/form/contact.md

 ---
-title: Contact Me!
+date: "2019-02-25T13:38:41-06:00"
+description: This template has a **contact-us** form built right in.
+All you need to do is add a valid recipient form-id to the front matter of this form page and you're ready to receive submissions.
+draft: false
+formspree_form_id: id-from-formspree
+layout: split-right
 name: Contact Us Form
-description: "Please put in your ideas, suggestions and everything else here.
-You can also email me at  [hello@harsh17.in](mailto:hello@harsh17.in)."
-date: 2019-02-25T13:38:41-06:00
+show_poweredby_formspree: true
-draft: true
+show_social_links: true
+submit_button_label: Send Message
+title: Contact
+type: form
 url: contact
-type: form
-layout: split-right # split-right or split-left
-submit_button_label: Send Message
-show_social_links: true # specify social accounts in site config
-show_poweredby_formspree: true
-formspree_form_id: xdoyzjjj
 ---

 ** Contact page don't contain a body, just the front matter above.
-See form.html in the layouts folder **
+See form.html in the layouts folder.

+Formspree requires a (free) account and new form to be set up.
+The link is made on the final published url in the field: Restrict to Domain.
+It is possible to register up to 2 emails free and you can select which one you want the forms to go to within Formspree in the Settings tab.
+**